WICG/turtledove/FLEDGE.md

 When `targetNumAdComponents` is in use, the `adComponents` list in the bid can exceed the normal global limit (of 20 or 40), but `targetNumAdComponents` must still follow that limit.
+Chrome also currently has a limitation of 100 entries per sequence that still applies.

 If particular ad components are especially critical, you can further set `numMandatoryAdComponents` to denote that the first `numMandatoryAdComponents`